fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to a hadith, Allah created the body of Adam and it lay still for some time.
 During that time Iblis went through Adam's body and got thoughts that he will be able to control Adam because his body was hollow.

+Then, Allahﷻ   breathed a soul into Adam.

 There is a hadith from Abu Huraira 🐈:

     When Allah breathed a soul into Adam, Adam sneezed and said "Alhamdulillah!"
 (Praise to God!).
 Allah replied "Yarmukallah, o Adam (Let God give you of His Mercy!).
 Go to those angels that sit in the gathering and say to them "Assalamu Aleykum!"
 (Peace be upon you).
 Angels replied "Waaleykum Assalam wa Rahmatullah (And peace to you and mercy)!"
     When Adam returned to his Lord, He said: "Indeed, this will be your greeting, and greeting of your sons among each other".

     The hadith further says that then Allah opened His hand and showed Adam all of his descendands.
 Each person had his life expectancy written on his forehead.
 Adam saw a man whose light was one of the brightest and he asked "Who is this man?".
 Allah replied "This is Dawud (David) and he is prescribed to live 40 years".
 Adam said "Oh my Lord, extend his life", Allah replied "This is the term I prescribed him".
 Adam asked again "Oh my Lord, I give him 60 of my years" for which Allah replied "Let it be your way".
     Sheikh Al-Albani called this hadith authentic.

 Allah gave Adam knowledge and taught him names.
 One of the version of interpretation is that Adam was taught the names of animals and birds.
 The other version is that he was taught speech.

+### Every human souls testifies in front of God

 Angels asked Allah why He want to send to Earth humans knowing that they will transgress.
-Allah told angels that He knows what they know not.
+Allahﷻ   told angels that He knows what they know not.

-And Allah made all children of Adam as souls to testify that their Lord is Allah.
+And Allahﷻ   made all children of Adam as souls to testify that their Lord is Allah.

     And ˹remember˺ when your Lord brought forth from the loins of the children of Adam their descendants and had them testify regarding themselves. ˹Allah asked,˺ "Am I not your Lord?"
 They replied, "Yes, You are!
 We testify." ˹He cautioned,˺ "Now you have no right to say on Judgment Day, "We were of this unaware."
     Quran, surah Al-A'raf (The Heights)